sanitswain/java8tips/datetime.rst

     Fri Aug 15 00:00:00 IST 1947
     Fri Aug 15 00:00:00 IST 1947

-If you run the above code multiple time then you will see unexpcetd behaviors.
-Some of the third-party libraries, such as `Joda-Time` showed his interest to overcome issues with both Date and Calendar class and it become so popular that it won the attention of Java core team to include similar features to the Java core API.
+If you run the above code multiple times then you will see unexpected behaviors.
+The existing Java date and time classes are poor, mutable, and have unpredictable performance.
+Some of the third-party libraries, such as `Joda-Time` showed his interest to overcome the issues with both Date and Calendar classes and it become so popular that it won the attention of Java core development team to include similar features to the Java core API.

+`JSR 310 <https://jcp.org/en/jsr/detail?id=310>`_ defines the specifications for new Date and Time API to tackle the problem of a complete date and time model, including dates and times (with and without time zones), durations and time periods, intervals, formatting and parsing.
+Project `ThreeTen <http://www.threeten.org/>`_ was created to integrate it into `JDK 8 <http://openjdk.java.net/projects/jdk8/>`_.
+The goals of new Date Time API are:

+* Support standard time concepts including date, time, instant, and time-zone.
+* Immutable implementations for thread-safety.
+* Provide an effective API suitable for developer usability.
+* Provide a limited set of calendar systems and be extensible to others in future.

+Java 8 introduced a new package called `java.time <https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html>`_ to provide a high quality date and time support in the native Java API.

 Working with time zone
 ----------------------